Quality Education in the Benedictine Tradition

 Borrowing privileges are available to enrolled students, faculty and staff members of the College; T the Saint Vincent identification card serves as the Library card.
 Library resources are also available to the general public and to the local religious, educational, business and social community.
 The Library is open to patrons eighty-three (83) hours each week when school is in session.
 Special hours are in effect during vacation periods and on holidays; schedule changes are posted in the Library, distributed to the offices of the College, and posted on the webpage.

 Private study carrels and tables are available throughout the Library.
-A central reference room provides access to more than 3,500 resource titles such as encyclopedias, abstracts, dictionaries, indexes, handbooks, atlases, concordances, and gazetteers.
+A central reference area provides access to more than 3,500 resource titles such as encyclopedias, abstracts, dictionaries, indexes, handbooks, atlases, concordances, and gazetteers.

-The periodical area displays, arranged alphabetically by title 790 398 current periodicals subscriptions.
-A collection of audio tapes, audio CDs and a video collection with monitor/VCR/DVD player are included in this section.
-The Library also has an expanding microfilm and microfiche collections with appropriate readers and printers available for patron use.
+The periodical area displays 297 current periodicals arranged alphabetically by title.
+A collection of audio tapes and CDs, a collection of DVDs and tapes as well as appropriate players is available.
+The Library has a collection of microfilm and microfiche items with readers and a printer for patron use.

 The collection contains nearly 240,000 print volumes, 46,000 bound periodicals and approximately 100,000 microforms.
 The Library houses unique resources in religion and theology and special collections of Pennsylvania and Benedictina.
 The Library also has a collection of rare books housed in climate-controlled vault; access to this collection is available by special request.